-- It can also depend on whether you are fostering with a local authority of an independent fostering agency – as the latter can often afford to pay its care team a larger weekly amount than local authorities can.
+- It can also depend on whether you are fostering with a local authority or an independent fostering agency – as the latter can often afford to pay its foster carers a larger weekly amount than local authorities can.

 This weekly fostering income is split into two distinct parts:

 - The first exists as support for foster carers and to help cover the costs of caring for a foster placement, including the cost for food, clothing, transport, etc.

 - The second half acts as a reward for carer’s hard work and dedication in providing their fostering services.